-34. Hospital Director Ensure keeping of the central registry for continuously enter- ing data from the wards record books, to provide an overview of all the measures taken to restrict the physical freedom of movement at the Hospital (CPT, MT).
+Hocnital Encure accurate keeping of the Percommondation implament Pacammandation Hospital Director Ensure accurate keeping of the physical restraint record books (CPT, MT).
 Recommendation implement- ed in practice.
+Recommendation fulfilled.
+Hospital Director Ensure keeping of the central registry for continuously enter- ing data from the wards record books, to provide an overview of all the measures taken to restrict the physical freedom of movement at the Hospital (CPT, MT).
+Recommendation implement- ed in practice.
 19 Recommendation fulfilled.
-35. Hospital Director Ensure debriefing of the pa- tient after the measure of physical restraint has been re- moved (CPT, MT).
+Hospital Director Ensure debriefing of the pa- tient after the measure of physical restraint has been re- moved (CPT, MT).
 Interviewed staff stated that the debriefing is carried out following the termination of the measures.
 At the time of the visit monitors did not find any patients to additionally confirm implementation of the recommendation.
 Recommendation fulfilled.
-36. Hospital Director Ensure enforcement of the le- gal obligation to promptly in- form legal guardian of a men- tally ill person about the use of force, in addition to informing an independent multidiscipli- nary body (MT).
+Hospital Director Ensure enforcement of the le- gal obligation to promptly in- form legal guardian of a men- tally ill person about the use of force, in addition to informing an independent multidiscipli- nary body (MT).
 Interviewed staff stated that legal guardians are informed immediately (telephone num- bers are available in the medi- cal records).
 At the time of the visit no patient was subjected to physical force, in order to further confirm implementa- tion of the measure.
 Recommendation fulfilled.
-Safe guards 37.
-Hospital Director Ensure compliance with the Law on the Protection and Ex- ercise of the Rights of Mentally III Persons, which provides for a written consent for undergo- ing medical examination or a procedure in cases when the mentally ill person can make a decision and express his/her will (MT).
+Safe guards 1 Hospital Director Ensure compliance with the Law on the Protection and Ex- ercise of the Rights of Mentally Ill Persons, which provides for a written consent for undergo- ing medical examination or a procedure in cases when the mentally ill person can make a decision and express his/her will (MT).
 All randomly selected medi- cal records included written consents.
 Recommendation fulfilled.
-38. Hospital Director Ensure that a doctor issues confirmation regarding per- son's ability to provide con- sent to medical treatment, in accordance with the law (CPT, MT).
+1 Hospital Director Ensure that a doctor issues confirmation regarding per- son's ability to provide con- sent to medical treatment, in accordance with the law (CPT, MT).
 All randomly selected medical records included doctor's con- firmation regarding person's ability to provide consent to medical treatment.
-Recommendation fulfilled.
-39. Hospital Director Ensure that in all cases of invol- untary hospitalization a notice of involuntary hospitalization be submitted to the court with- in a 48-hour statutory deadline (MT).
-In all randomly selected medi- cal records a notice had been submitted within a 48-hour deadline.
 Recommendation fulfilled.